lenaMK/memoire/Redaction/Introduction_public.md

-# Intro
+# Introduction

+### Des données en histoire de l'art?

 >The finest historians will not be those who succumb to the dehumanizing methods of social sciences, whatever their uses and values, which I hasten to acknowledge.
 Nor will the historian worship at the shrine of that Bitch-goddess, QUANTIFICATION.
 History offers radically different values and methods.(Carl Bridenbaugh 1963: 326)

-## Sujet
+##

-### Des données en histoire de l'art?

 L'approche quantitative et l'usage de données dans les disciplines historiques a souvent été perçu comme entrant en confliat avec les valeurs fondamentales de ces displines.

+... (à compléter)